WilcyWilson/Android/Run Android applications over Wi-Fi/README.md

-# Run/install/debug Android applications over Wi-Fi
+# Run/install/debug Android applications over Wi-Fi in Android Studio
 1. Connect the device via USB and make sure USB Debugging is working.
 2. In Terminal, type ```adb tcpip 5555 ```.
 This makes the device to start listening for connections on port 5555.
 3. Look up the device IP address with ```adb shell netcfg``` or ```adb shell ifconfig``` with Android 6.0 or higher.
 Else just